joelwetzel/Hubitat-MQTT-SmartBlinds/README.md

 4. Clip off any tabs that are sticking out of the breadboard.

 5. 3D Print the bottom of the box that the breadboard goes into.
-It's TODO.stl.
+It's ControlUnitBottom.stl.

 6. Use a sticky pad to attach the breadboard inside the box.
 Make sure the micro USB port lines up with the opening for it, so you can reprogram the NodeMCU.